plamen-kolev/Mobile-Computer-Systems-Development/README.md

 Also moved the horrible mess of javascript I wrote to reusable modular chunks and functions.

 Moved most of the rendering logic to backend rails calls, js does a post request

+10:00 - 12:00

+The ignore feature has been added now,
+Added api call that deletes a message on the back end, it also gets called

+Next up - update rude emoticons when karma is gained or used Fix bug with inserting emoticons
+Notify upon karma gain
+Implement search functionality